 Podulous resembles a colony of biological cells, each is cell an independent but interconnected part of a larger organism.
 The cell boundaries are constructed of bronze, contrasting with the reflective stainless steel cell centers.
 When visitors press the tactile metal switch at the center of each cell, the sculpture responds with dynamically cascading patterns of light that emanate from the edge of an acrylic disk behind the switch, creating waves across the surface radiating from each point of interaction.
 The patterns of light evolve and react to each new visitor’s input.
 During the day, the stainless steel cell faces glint and shimmer in the sunlight.

-Rockspinners Three is a trio of interactive and engaging Rockspinners – large, natural, multi-ton boulders that you can easily spin with a single push.
-Rockspinners are physically engaging and playful art pieces that compel viewers to interact and explore while creating a sense of place and an opportunity for fun.
+Rockspinner is an interactive and engaging art piece – a large, natural, multi-ton boulder that you can easily spin with a single push.
+Rockspinners are physically engaging and playful, compelling viewers to interact and explore while creating a sense of place and an opportunity for fun.

-A set of Rockspinners in the Charleston East Plaza would activate the space and engage visitors.
+A Rockspinner in the Charleston East Plaza will activate the space and engage visitors.
 Deceptively simple, these works are designed to create a new experience, inspire young scientific minds, and engage people of all ages and backgrounds directly with art through interaction and play.

 You may have heard that people spend too much time on screens.
 Portal questions this truism by transforming a screen into a 3 dimensional interactive room where each pixel connects participants to their physical environment and to one another.
 Each “pixel” (or voxel) in this hyperbolic parabola steel grid can pivot around it’s center, slowly rotating in the wind, revealing either the sky above or a shaded square.
 At human height, pixels can be rotated manually to create enclosure and porosity.
 The steel structure will be powder coated white to offset the multi colored pixels.
 Walking around the sculpture will yield playful optics, moire patterns and Albers-like color combinations.
 To create a more dynamic experience, Portal combines this kinetic physical installation with programmable overlays – Augmented Reality in the day and mesmerizing light patterns at night.